 Throughout CLUELESS: SENIOR YEAR the art is radiant.
 It bleeds off the page in such an ‘over-the-top’ way like Cher would appreciate.
 What brings out the art is the writing.
 What fans and readers know and love from the original film, Clueless, is that the vocabulary is so totes out of this world cool.
 Like, totes!
 The writers on this graphic novel really channel that inner cult classic and use it to their advantage.
 And do a fantastic job at it.
 Reading it, you feel as though you are back in the 90s when the film came out and it’s splendid.

 There are countless themes throughout and it brings out the relatable factor for anyone.
 Whether you are twelve or thirty, you will relate to this comic wholeheartedly.
 The dialogue is great between characters, it’s natural and affirmative when needed.
 The characters right their wrongs and it’s so… great.
 Seeing three main female characters build each other up and admit when they are wrong is fantastic to see.
 While there are moments where Cher is being quite self-absorbed and ignoring her friends.
 She, later on, admits she was wrong.
 It is truly so empowering to see.

 Josh Is Totes A Loveboat!

-First we get Paul Rudd in the actual film, and now we get loveboat Josh in the comic.
+First, we got Paul Rudd in the actual film, and now we get loveboat Josh in the comic.
 We would say we are blessed, but Cher is — in this case.
 The ‘boys’ of Beverly Hills are Josh, Murray, and Travis.
-Travis seems to be the only one not in trouble throughout CLUELESS: SENIOR YEAR — however, Murray and Josh do right their wrongs by the end.
+Travis seems to be the only one not in trouble throughout CLUELESS: SENIOR YEAR — however, Murray and Josh did right their wrongs by the end.